benetech/math-support-finder/README.md

 #MathSupportMatrix

-The MathSupportMatrix (MSM) is a discovery and reference tool for pairing math content sources with accessible configurations.
+The MathSupportMatrix (MSM) is a discovery and reference tool for pairing math content sources with accessible setups.

 ##About

 The tool allows users to search for a combination of assistive technology, browser/readers, formats, and other attributes of their computing environment so as to discover how best to consume digital mathematics accessibly with said combination.

-We will seek to incorporate community feedback to identify more sources and configurations as well as their respective benefits and issues.
+We will seek to incorporate community feedback to identify more sources and setups as well as their respective benefits and issues.

-The site streamlines the process of adding new configurations, versions of renderers, browsers/readers, platforms, and assistive technologies.
+The site streamlines the process of adding new setups, versions of renderers, browsers/readers, platforms, and assistive technologies.

-Users will eventually contribute content sources that work well with one or more configurations.
-Benetech staff, for now, will be responsible for approving submitted configurations by testing them manually and then changing their status to an approved state that will allow these configurations to be live on the website.
-User ratings and comments about configurations could follow as well.
+Users will eventually contribute content sources that work well with one or more setups.
+Benetech staff, for now, will be responsible for approving submitted setups by testing them manually and then changing their status to an approved state that will allow these setups to be live on the website.
+User ratings and comments about setups could follow as well.

 MSM is built with Ruby on Rails, CoffeeScript, and SASS.